etwasmitbaum/Phase10Counter/README.md

 # Phase10Counter
 Small App to keep track of your Phase10 game!
 Optimised for Phones and Tablets.

+# Phase10Counter_Fdroid.apk vs Phase10Counter.apk
+The only difference is, the Fdroid version does not have an integrated update checker and there does not have internet permission.
+The not Fdroid version requires internet only for the update checking.

 # Important
 This was programmed as a side project.
 I am not any kind of professional developer or IT guy.
 This was just fun for me.
 The Source Code is half english half german and probably cotains several war crimes since I did not put more effort into that, than it needed to fullfill the porpuse of tracking a Phase10 game.